stormchaserroleplaying/Arden/Species/Common/Humans/index.md

 ### Norscan
 Norscans are a phenotype of touch and powerfully built humans that hail from frozen coastal regions.
 They are typically tall, blonde-haired and blue-eyed.

-#### Attribute Score Increase
-You must pick Strength and Constitution as your species attribute score increases.

-#### Frost Born
-You have resistance to cold damage.

 #### Size
 Norscans stand slightly taller than most humans, although their size is nevertheless medium.